slsa-framework/slsa-verifier/README.md

 PASSED: Verified SLSA provenance
 ```

-The verified in-toto statement may be written to stdout with the `--output-provenance` flag to pipe into policy engines.
+The verified in-toto statement may be written to stdout with the `--print-provenance` flag to pipe into policy engines.

 ## Technical design